corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ### Address

-The `address` parameter must be included in the top level of the configuration and represents the host and port number that the Network Map Service will bind to upon startup.
+The `address` parameter must be included in the top level of the configuration and represents the host and port number that the Network Map Service will bind to upon start-up.
 The host can either be the IP address or the hostname of the machine that Network Map Service is running on.
 For example:

 ```guess